crate/crate/docs/sql/statements/restore-snapshot.rst

    The ``schema_rename_pattern``, ``schema_rename_replacement``,
    ``table_rename_pattern`` and ``table_rename_replacement`` options also apply
-   to :ref:`foreign tables <ref-create-foreign-table>`.
+   to :ref:`foreign tables <ref-create-foreign-table>` and :ref:`views <ddl-views>`.
 A renamed foreign table still refers to its original :ref:`server <ref-create-server>`.
+The query of a renamed view isn't changed, so it still refers to the same relations as the original view.

 ..
 CAUTION::

-   Restore will abort with a failure if there is a name collision after evaluating the rename operations, or if a table or foreign table with the same name as the rename target already exists.
+   Restore will abort with a failure if there is a name collision after evaluating the rename operations, or if a table, foreign table or view with the same name as the rename target already exists.